a-r-t/SER-225-Game-Platformer/docs/BugReport/bug-report.md

 The good news is this is super easy to work around -- just use a white color with a different rgb in your images, such as (255,255,254) (which will look no different in game than (255,255,255) I promise).
 Off the top of my head, the `Walrus.png` image uses this technique for its tusks because pure white wouldn't show, which is how I found out about this bug.

+## Moving the player with arrow keys doesn't override previous key press properly

+If you are holding the key to move the player to the right and then press left while holding the right key down still, the left key overrides the right key and moves the player left.
+This is ideal.
+However, if holding the key to move the player to the left and then press the right while holding the left key down still, the let key does not override the right key and player will continue moving left.
+This is not ideal.
+For a more natural feel in a game that moves a player with keyboard input, it's generally best to have both keys able to continually override each other.

+This is not an arrow key specific thing -- this happens because the left key if statement check comes before the right key check, so the right key is able to override the left key, but not vice versa.